jhrcook/100DaysOfSwift/README.md

 **Day 11 - June 15, 2019:** I worked through the (suprizingly short) chapter on Classes and Structures.
 I have started the Properties chapter loearning about properties of classes and structures - this is the farthest I have gome into OOP.

 **Day 12 - June 16, 2019:** I learned about structure, enumeration, and class properties, including stored, lazy stored, computed, and type properties.
 I began the chapter on Methods, learning about instance methods in classes and mutating instance methods for structures and enumerations.
+I came back to this for some extra coding in the evening and finished the section on Methods, learning about type methods.